 The question of offering free shipping or not offering free shipping is on e-tailer’s minds year-round.
-Free shipping has become the norm, especially during the holiday season; 70 percent of shoppers have the expectation of receiving free shipping during the holidays, and 83 percent of consumers search for free shipping when shopping online, according to a study by Arvato.
+Free shipping has become the norm, especially during the holiday season; A report by the National Retail Federation found 75% of U.S. consumers expect free shipping even on orders under $50, up from 68% in 2017.
 So, how should your e-commerce business approach the growing free shipping frenzy?

 The simple answer is: very carefully.
 Today, free delivery promises are on the rise – even during non-holiday months.
 The growing competition on delivery price, and rising consumer expectations for free shipping, are pushing companies of every size to join the game, driven by the idea that they will quickly fall behind if they don’t.